 Email: email@example.com, Phone: (707) 884-1304

-The Redwood Coast Humane Society location provides pet adoption assistance, lost and found support and spay & neuter services.
-This is a small facility providing adoption services primarily for cats with some limited referral for dogs.
+The Redwood Coast Humane Society location provides pet adoption assistance, lost and found support, and spay & neuter services.
+This is a small facility providing adoption services primarily for cats with some limited referrals for dogs.

 Pet Sitters / Groomers / Boarding

-Pawsitevely Gook K9 Grooming: We have used Pawsitevely Gook K9 Grooming for our Maltese’s beauty needs and can whole heartily recommend it for your pets holiday grooming needs.
-Owner and groomer, Aida Sol is wonderful with your pet and a miracle worker when it comes to eliminating evidence of a close encounter of the skunk kind.
+We have used Pawsitevely Good K9 Grooming for our Maltese’s beauty needs and can whole heartily recommend it for your pet’s holiday grooming needs.
+Without exception, owner and groomer, Aida Sol is wonderful with your pet and a miracle worker when it comes to eliminating evidence of a close encounter of the skunk kind.

 Located at 39150 Ocean Drive, Suite, Gualala, CA 95445.